 It is vital that an individual or a committee be designated to oversee and monitor the implementation of this comprehensive plan.
 All Township staff should be made aware of the Comprehensive Plan's findings and recommendations.
-Its implementation strategies should be consulted regularly to ensure the Township is following through and making progress.
+Its implementation strategies should be consulted regularly to ensure the Township is following through and making progress, and they should be periodically revised as necessitated by changing conditions.
 It is also vital that the Township involve citizens, local business, institutions, and organizations during the implementation efforts.